Liu Yong (painter)

-He has written over 100 books that range from non-fiction essays to novels.
-Liu is a best-selling author in Mainland China and Taiwan., and his books have been translated into English, Korean, Vietnamese, and Thai.
-Liu has toured Mainland China, Taiwan, Malaysia, and Singapore to speak on educational topics.

-Liu has held over 30 solo exhibitions, and his paintings have been collected by museums across Asia and Europe.
-Sotheby’s, which regularly auctions his works, describes his unique style as the combination of utilizing ancient techniques, developing a contemporary manner, and contemplating philosophical thoughts.
-He commonly uses fine lines and delicate brushstrokes to depict landscapes, birds, and flowers.
+Liu's books have been translated into languages including English, Korean, Vietnamese, and Thai.
+His works are used in school textbooks in mainland China and Taiwan.
+He has lectured on educational topics in China, Taiwan, Malaysia, and Singapore.
+A chapter from one of Liu's books for adolescents is a potential topic for the reading-aloud test on the Putonghua Proficiency Test.

 Early life and career

 Liu Yong was born and raised in Taipei.
-His father passed away when he was 9 years old.
-He graduated from Cheng Kung Senior High School, obtained a Bachelor's degree in Fine Arts from National Taiwan Normal University, obtained a Master's degree in East Asian Studies from St. John's University (Jamaica, NY), and pursued a Doctorate degree in Art Education from Columbia University.
+His father died when he was nine years old, and his house burned down when he was thirteen years old.
+He later graduated from Cheng Kung Senior High School.
+He attended National Taiwan Normal University and obtained a bachelor's degree in Fine Arts in 1972.

-Liu won first place in the fine arts department exhibition at National Taiwan Normal University, and became an art teacher at Cheng Kung Senior High School upon graduation in 1972.
-He was invited to participate in the Asia Contemporary Art Exhibition at age 23 and the National Art Exhibition at age 25.
+As an undergraduate, Liu won first place in the fine arts department exhibition at National Taiwan Normal University.
+Upon graduating in 1972, he became an art teacher at Cheng Kung Senior High School.
+He was invited to participate in the Asia Contemporary Art Exhibition at age 23, and the National Art Exhibition at age 25.

-From November 30, 1971 to April 5, 1974, Liu hosted the prime-time China Television quiz show "Seconds Count Down".
+From November 30, 1971, to April 5, 1974, Liu hosted the China Television quiz show "Seconds Count Down".
 From 1973 to 1977, he worked as a reporter and producer for China Television in Taipei.

-In 1978, he represented China Television in the U.S. and became the artist-in-residence at the Danville Museum of Fine Arts and History in Virginia.
-In 1980, he became the artist-in-residence at St. John's University (Jamaica, NY).
-In 1991, Taiwan’s public television station commissioned Liu to produce the documentary series, “The Spirit of Chinese Culture.”
-At the same time, he founded Shui Yun Zhai Cultural Enterprises in Taipei, which he continues to manage, in addition to working as a professional writer and artist.
+In 1978, Liu represented China Television in the U.S. and became the artist-in-residence at the Danville Museum of Fine Arts and History in Virginia.
+In 1980, he became the artist-in-residence at St. John's University in New York.
+In 1991, Liu was commissioned by Taiwan’s public television station to produce the documentary series, “The Spirit of Chinese Culture”.
+At the same time, he founded Shui Yun Zhai Cultural Enterprises in Taipei, which he continues to manage as a writer and artist.

+Liu lives and works in New York and Taipei.
+His works can be found in the collection of Zhejiang Art Museum and the Liaoning Provincial Museum, in China.
+Other collections can be found in the Museum für Ostasiatische Kunst, in Germany.